About Manna Gum

 A Different Way Exposure Week

 A week exploring Christian alternatives in areas of money, employment, consumption, sustainability, family, community, care for creation and serving the poor.
-The week is split between time in regional Victoria and Inner City Melbourne, hanging out with a couple of Christian communities exploring new ways of living.
+The week is hosted by the Seeds Community in the the Bendigo suburb of Long Gully.
 Check website (What’s On?) for details.

 Ad hoc writing, preaching and teaching